-To facilitate this process, some States have created either national interministerial working groups, often called committees for the implementation of IHL or national humanitarian law committees.
+To facilitate this process, many States have created either national interministerial working groups, often called committees for the implementation of IHL or national IHL committees or commissions.
 Their purpose is to advise and assist the government in implementing and spreading knowledge of IHL.

-Setting up such committees is recognized as an important step in ensuring the effective application of IHL, and has been advocated by the International Committee of the Red Cross, the Intergovernmental Group of Experts for the Protection of War Victims and the 26th International Conference of the Red Cross and Red Crescent (Geneva, 1995).
+Setting up national IHL committees is recognized as an important step in ensuring the effective application of IHL, and was advocated by the Intergovernmental Group of Experts for the Protection of War Victims and adopted by the 26th International Conference of the Red Cross and Red Crescent (Geneva, 1995).
+The International Committee of the Red Cross continues to support the development and establishment of national IHL committees in this framework.